Child poverty statistics and facts

 How much money do families living in poverty have?

-- Families living in poverty have just £12 per day per person to buy everything they need such as food, heating, toys, clothes, electricity and transport.
+- Families living in poverty can have as little as £12 per day per person to buy everything they need such as food, heating, toys, clothes, electricity and transport.

 How does poverty affect families?

-- Nearly half of all children in the poorest fifth of households are in families who can’t afford to replace broken electrical goods, compared with just 3% of children in the richest households.
+- 1.6 million children are growing up in homes which are too cold41 per cent of children in the poorest fifth of households are in families who can’t afford to replace broken electrical goods, compared with just 3 per cent of children in the richest households.

-- 62% of children in the poorest fifth of households have parents who would like to, but cannot afford to take their children for a holiday away from home for one week a year.
-This only applies to 6% of children in the richest fifth.
+- 59 per cent of children in the poorest fifth of households have parents who would like to, but cannot afford to take their children for a holiday away from home for one week a year.
+This only applies to 6 per cent of children in the richest fifth.

 The Government has a statutory requirement, enshrined in the Child Poverty Act 2010 , to end child poverty by 2020.
 However, it is predicated that by 2020/21 another 1 million children will be pushed into poverty as a result of the Coalition Government’s policies.